 - For Republic of Ireland applicants, Uversity’s scholarships are currently considered reckonable income for means-tested social welfare benefits and SUSI grants.
 Offers will be subject to Uversity receiving an income disregard so that these benefits / grants are not adversely affected.

-Eligible candidates must submit an application via Uversity’s online system by 1st April 2019 with the following information:
+Eligible candidates must submit an application via Uversity’s online system when it opens with the following information:

 - biographical / contact details